 It's estimated that around 1.5 million Japanese visit Thailand every year, making them easily the largest national tourist group coming into the country.
 If the depressing vision of Katsuya Tomita's Bangkok Nites is to be believed, a significant factor in this is sex tourism.
 Tomita's sprawling, ambitious and decidedly sordid opus tracks the activities of expatriate Japanese men who've come to Bangkok with the explicit purpose of exploitation.
 These men, largely amoral outcasts looking to rinse the country of any available capital before moving on to the next "paradise on earth," service a visiting Japanese clientele with a specific idea of Thailand in their minds.
 It is Tomita's intent, it seems, to expose the actuality of it, the reality behind the fantasy.

 The film opens with two images it returns to many times.
-The first (above), sees the lead character, rural girl turned top-earning city prostitute Luck (Subenja Pongkorn), staring listlessly as her own reflection amidst a cool blur of neon glass and steel.
-The second has a Japanese businessman entering a brothel to face a gallery of prostitutes, all dressed in white and lit up like a dentist's surgery, a shop-window of wide smiles and hollow eyes.
+The first (above), sees the lead character, rural girl turned top-earning city sex worker Luck (Subenja Pongkorn), staring listlessly as her own reflection amidst a cool blur of neon glass and steel.
+The second has a Japanese businessman entering a brothel to face a gallery of women, all dressed in white and lit up like a dentist's surgery, a shop-window of wide smiles and hollow eyes.
 "Who speaks Japanese?" he asks.
 "Meeeee," they all squeal back.
 "Who sucks dick?"
 A less spirited response.
 The man selects a willing girl and takes her through.
 In a later reworking of this scene, the camera remains with the girls after the selection is made.
 The bright lights dim and it's back to reality, phones out and idle chatter.
 One of Tomita's points with the film, in the repetition of these haunted scenarios until they seem commonplace, is that, as much as the girls may try to detach themselves from it, this isn't just work; and while it isn't exactly slavery, they don't arrive at it entirely voluntarily either.
 It's a cyclical system, generation-spanning and tied in with a history of colonial exploitation, that oppresses and envelops whole families and townships and swallows souls.
 As Luck later says forlornly, "us girls are happy until we turn sixteen."

 Running nearly three hours and shot over four years, Tomita allows ample space to develop his world and the characters that circulate it.
 Shooting in a mix of low grade digital video styles, he first captures the milieu of this urban underworld in almost straight documentary style, before a midway switch sees the action move out of Bangkok and to rural Isan.
 Here, and in a Laos set interlude, he finds the freedom to experiment that elevates the film, employing more inventive camerawork, longer, more expressive takes, slow-motion and a (obligatory) drone shot.
 Despite the bleak subject matter, it's an intensely ambitious, exciting film, packed with ideas and emotion, and made with a fluidity to match the expansiveness of it's scope.